PoPenguin/s2fm-oneshot-Niko-session/README.md

 # s2fm-oneshot-Niko-session
-Niko and Sun model by:https://steamcommunity.com/sharedfiles/filedetails/?id=2076620702,you must open this session in sbox,because it need to read sbox default models.
+Niko and Sun model by:https://steamcommunity.com/sharedfiles/filedetails/?id=2076620702,you must open this session in sbox,because it need to read sbox default models
+**THE SESSION FILES ARE IN RELEASE,PLEASE DOWNLOAD FILE IN RELEASE PAGE**